Lameisha/Coffee-sales-dashboard/README.md

   ## Dashboard insights

-  - Daily revenue trend analysis
+  - Daily revenue trend analysis shown to identify peaks, decline and overall sales behavior.

-  - Revenue by product category
+  - Revenue by product category shows revenue contribution by product category

-  - Profit by product
+  - Profit by product ranks products by profitability

-  - Sales by day of the week
+  - Sales by day of the week to compare activity across weekdays to find the busiest days

-  - Revenue performance by weekday.
+  - Revenue performance by weekday highlights the highest and lowest earning days.

+    ## Key insights:

+    -  Coffee contributed the highest revenue share at 37.32%
+    -  Latte was the most profitable
+    -  Tuesday and Wednesday recorded the highest revenue
+    -  Variation in sales between weekdays and weekends

     ## Skills demonstrated

     - Database design